weechat/scripts/Contributing.md

   - make your Python script compatible with Python 3.x, the support of Python 2.x is now optional
   - use the official WeeChat URL: [https://weechat.org](https://weechat.org) (`https` and no `www.`) in any link to the WeeChat website.

+Your script is automatically checked in CI, see [Automatic checks on scripts](#automatic-checks-on-scripts).

 ## Updating a script

 ### Contacting the author